alikova/LLM_DataScientist_ChatBot/README.md

 Explicit context reset functionality

 What are the main limitations?

-Vague feedback challenges: Messages with limited content are difficult to classify Multi-category overlaps: Messages may belong to multiple categories Conversational memory constraints: Complex multi-turn discussions may lose context Language limitations: Currently optimized for English only
+Vague feedback challenges: Messages with limited content are difficult to classify Multi-category overlaps: Messages may belong to multiple categories Conversational memory constraints: Complex discussions may lose context, memory span is currently relatively short Language limitations: Currently optimized for English only User experience: Chatbot interface is simply designed with no additional options to search the data with shortcuts, buttons, etc.

+Without continuous learning, the system requires manual updates to adapt to evolving language patterns.

 How could the system be improved?

-Fine-tuning BERT: Train on domain-specific data Multi-label classification: Allow messages to belong to multiple categories User feedback integration: Learn from human corrections Advanced NLP: Add entity recognition and sentiment analysis Time-series analysis: Implement more sophisticated trend detection
+Multi-label classification: Allow messages to belong to multiple categories and sub-categories User feedback integration: Learn from human corrections Advanced NLP: Add entity recognition and sentiment analysis Time-series analysis: Implement more sophisticated trend detection with additional information about the source, users, similar use of words, etc.

+Enhancement opportunities include implementing active learning from user corrections, developing hierarchical classification for multi-category issues, creating vector database storage for embeddings, and adding anomaly detection for emerging issue identification.
+Full conversation analysis would enable resolution pattern identification, sentiment progression tracking, and agent performance evaluation - moving beyond classification toward complete interaction optimization.
+In case of need for simplified version, the system would be improved to classical ML methods for lower computational power.

 How would you measure and validate classification correctness?

 Human evaluation: Manual review of a representative sample Confusion matrix analysis: Precision, recall, F1-score per category
 Cross-validation: K-fold validation to ensure robustness Active learning: Prioritize review of low-confidence predictions User feedback loop: Track when users disagree with classifications

+Classification validation while training a classification model used precision/recall metrics, cross-validation techniques, and visualization tools to correlate classification accuracy with categorized dataset.

+Project is currently still in the beta phase, so bugs and performace issues might be present.

+Thank you for visiting the project.

 Contact
 Alenka Žumer - zumer.alenka@protonmail.com